Reloadly/reloadly-sdk-java/GENERAL-CONTRIBUTING.md

 - To report security vulnerabilities, please email us oss@reloadly.com
 - Search for existing Issues and PRs before creating your own.
 - We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
-A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.
+A friendly ping in the comment thread to the submitter, or a contributor can help draw attention if your issue is blocking.

 ### Issues